Elixir (character): Decimation and Childhood's End

 The events of "House of M" leave only 27 students with their powers, with Elixir being among them.
-Fearing their safety, Emma Frost orders the depowered students and staff to leave the institute.
+Fearing their safety, Emma Frost orders the students and staff to leave the institute.
 However, many of the students are killed when William Stryker bombs a bus carrying them.
-Elixir participates in a melee fight organized by Emma Frost to join her New X-Men and makes the team.
-After Stryker kills Laurie Collins, Elixir uses his powers to kill him, which turns his skin black.
+Josh is unable to heal his dying classmates in time, and becomes severely depressed and loses confidence in his abilities.
+Elixir participates in a melee fight organized by Frost to join her New X-Men and makes the team.
+After Stryker has Laurie Collins killed, Elixir uses his powers to kill Stryker, which causes his skin to turn black.

 Before the other students are teleported to Limbo, the Stepford Cuckoos help Elixir learn advanced science by giving him information taken from Beast's mind.
-This increases his power exponentially, allowing him to heal otherwise-fatal injures with a touch.
+This increases his power exponentially, allowing him to heal otherwise fatal injures with a touch.
 He also masters his "black abilities" by being able to switch instantly from golden/healing to black/disease-causing.

 X-Force

 Due to Elixir being a "problem" to X-Force, X-23 contacts the Stepford Cuckoos to help Rahne and erase Elixir's memories of the team at his request.
 However, before his memories can be erased, X-Force is interrupted and sent on a mission.
 Elixir joins X-Force and receives a dark-colored uniform.
-He helps his new team capture Vanisher, creating a deadly tumor in his brain.
+He helps his new team capture Vanisher, creating a deadly tumor in Vanisher's brain.
 Elixir keeps X-23 from killing herself after she becomes infected with the Legacy Virus and manages to purge the virus from her body.

 Death and resurrection

-Elixir later resurfaces, having joined a church group to help find himself, when he is tracked down by Sabretooth and M. While there, the group is attacked by the Dark Riders, and most of the church volunteers are killed.
+Elixir joins a church group to help find himself, when he is tracked down by Sabretooth and M. While there, the group is attacked by the Dark Riders and most of the church volunteers are killed.
 Elixir is shot and killed by Gauntlet, but manages to resurrect himself after being buried.

-Elixir and Exodus are later approached by Magneto to help contain Mothervine, a biotech enhancement that triggers secondary mutations and allows depowered mutants to regain their abilities.
-Elixir neutralizes all samples of the Mothervine serum and purges it from Jimmy Hudson's system, putting an end to the Mothervine threat.
+After Surge and Hellion contract the Legacy Virus, Elixir cures them, but falls into a coma as a result of the strain.
+He is later sought out by Hrimhari when Wolfsbane collapses after a battle with Frost Giants.
+Upon arriving on Utopia, Hrimhari makes a deal with Hela after learning that Rahne is pregnant with his child and may not survive childbirth.
+Unable to choose between his lover or his child to save, Hrimhari requests Hela heal Josh so that he can save Wolfsbane and their child.
+Elixir heals her by transferring some of her baby's strength to her to ensure that she can survive the pregnancy.